Collab-Hub-io/Collab-Hub-Max-Client/README.md

 This makes it easy in Max to route incoming data (e.g. using the *route* or *select* objects) by header and/or the sender's username.

 ## Other Commands

+Much of the functionality below is built into the modules.
+However, you can also implement them manually in your patch if you prefer.